xwq610728213/TransGenerator/README.md

 # creatChain
-Code for creating a LUBM-like assertion dataset with only transitive property
+Scala script for creating a LUBM-like assertion dataset with only transitive property

-aaa
+# Description
+This script will generate a DIY LUBM-like n-triple dataset which only contains the assertions of transitive property lubm:subOrganisationOf.
+Each individual is named by <http://www.Department**Y**.University**X**.edu/ResearchGroup**Z**>